dynamiccodePL/Duplicate-Finder/README.md

 # DuplicateFinder
-Duplicate Finder is a PHP class created for searching duplicates in a text.
+DuplicateFinder is a PHP class created for searching duplicates in a text.

 # Example usage
 Show example1.php and example2.php in examples directory.